wasabipesto/valinor/README.md

 This is my documentation for the project to migrate a bunch of services from bare metal/systemd to docker.
 I've experimented with docker a bit in the past and liked how easy it was to spin up new services and isolate runtime data from persistent volumes for easy updating.
 I have an old document with all of my notes from my current setup but I figured version history would be nice for this time 'round.
 The should be very little user-facing change as part of this move, basically everything is for my own benefit.
 It's also horribly overcomplicated, but it's for fun so who cares.

 # Mindset
-This whole thing is built around a few goals, some ungoals, and a hierarchy of needs.
-If these thoughts don't match yours, some of the decisions I make may not make sense to you.
-When in doubt, the simplest or most interesting solution should

 ## Project goals
 1. Upgradable: I should be able to upgrade each service independently without affecting user data or other services.
 2. Adaptable: I should be able to add or remove services without major hassle.
 The fewer steps to spin up a new service, the better.